 The Blue Wing Olive fly has a unique life cycle that consists of four distinct stages: egg, nymph, dun, and spinner.

-Dun / Adult: When the Blue Wing Olive fly is ready to emerge from the water, it enters its dun stage.
-This is when the nymph swims to the surface, and its skin splits open to reveal a winged adult mayfly.
-At this stage, the fly is not yet fully developed, and its wings are still damp and crumpled.
-This is the stage where the BWO is most vulnerable and trout love to eat them in this phase.
+Dun/Adult Stage: When the Blue Wing Olive fly is ready to emerge from the water, it enters its dun stage.
+The nymph swims to the surface, and its skin splits open to reveal a winged adult mayfly.
+At this stage, the fly is not yet fully developed, with damp and crumpled wings.
+This is when the BWO is most vulnerable—and when trout eagerly feed on them.

 Characteristics of the Blue Winged Olive Mayfly